Executive DBA Council: History

 The Executive DBA Council was co-founded by Kalle Lyytinen and Lars Mathiassen in 2011.
 Founding members are Case Western Reserve University, Cranfield University, Georgia State University, Hong Kong Polytechnic University, Paris Dauphine University, and the University of Western Australia.

 Publications

 Through Case Western Reserve University’s Weatherhead School of Management the Executive DBA Council publishes Engaged Management ReView (EMR), an open-access journal of problem-driven management scholarship (ISSN 2375-8643).

 In addition to the regular publication of EMR, the Executive DBA Council publishes research related to the DBA.
 Most recently it published a survey in cooperation with the European Foundation for Management Development in 2023 exploring the question "What are the perceptions of business schools worldwide concerning the future of the Doctorate in Business Administration (DBA) Market?".

 Conferences

-Since 2011 the Executive DBA Council or one of its member institutions host the annual International Engaged Management Scholarship Conference, alternating between locations in the USA or Europe.
-The inaugural conference took place in Cleveland, Ohio, USA, and the most recent one in 2024 in Henley-on-Thames, United Kingdom.
+Since 2011 the Executive DBA Council or one of its member institutions host the annual International Engaged Management Scholarship Conference, alternating between locations in the USA and Europe.